ahnpj/incident-response-and-investigations/intrusion-and-lateral-movement-investigations/windows-intrusion-lifecycle-lateral-movement-investigation/investigation-walkthrough.md

 </details>

+<a id="7-malware-attribution"></a>

 <details>
 <summary><strong>▶ 7) Malware Attribution</strong><br>
 → correlating observed artifacts with public tooling to identify the malware source
 </summary></br>

-*Goal:* Attribute the observed malware to public tooling by correlating filenames, execution behavior, and persistence techniques with OSINT sources.
+**Goal:** Attribute the observed malware to public tooling by correlating filenames, execution behavior, and persistence techniques with OSINT sources.

-<a id="7-malware-attribution"></a>

 <!--
 - [🔷 7.1) Identifying the GitHub Author of the Malware](https://github.com/ahnpj/incident-response-and-investigations/blob/main/intrusion-and-lateral-movement-investigations/windows-intrusion-lifecycle-lateral-movement-investigation/investigation-walkthrough.md#-71-identifying-the-github-author-of-the-malware)